-Sentinel Events vs Serious Reportable Events: What Joint Commission Alignment Means for Hospitals
+Sentinel Events vs Serious Reportable Events

-Hospitals, imaging departments, and patient safety leaders have long worked with two overlapping but distinct frameworks for serious safety events: The Joint Commission's sentinel event policy and the National Quality Forum (NQF) serious reportable events (SRE) framework.
-Although these concepts have often been discussed together, they were created for different purposes and have historically used different classification logic.
+Hospitals, imaging departments, and patient safety leaders have long worked with two overlapping but separate concepts: the Joint Commission's sentinel event policy and the NQF serious reportable events (SRE) framework.
+Although these are frequently discussed together, they were created for different purposes and have historically used different classification logic.

 For radiology, MRI, nuclear medicine, and radiation therapy, the implications are especially significant.
 The updated framework explicitly addresses several imaging-related and treatment-related event types, including MR Zone IV safety events, MRI thermal injury, radiotherapy misdelivery, and patient harm from failure to act on clinically significant radiology findings 2.
+Diagnostic Radiation Physics Services (DRPS) supports imaging and radiation oncology programs across Florida, Maryland, Virginia, Washington DC, California, and Nevada as they prepare classification logic and departmental workflows for this transition.

-Historically, sentinel events have functioned primarily as a Joint Commission accreditation and patient safety oversight concept, centered on serious harm and the organization's response.
-Serious reportable events, by contrast, have functioned primarily as a standardized taxonomy for reporting and shared learning, intended to improve consistency across organizations and jurisdictions 3, 4.
+- Serious reportable events have functioned primarily as a standardized taxonomy for reporting and shared learning, intended to improve consistency across organizations and jurisdictions 3, 4.

 The current Joint Commission sentinel event framework